 Supply chain risks can’t be fully understood without understanding the entire network they affect.
 At its simplest, that is intuitively obvious.
 A company needn’t spend too much time watching for disruptions at suppliers of simple commodity parts and materials, for example, if they can switch seamlessly to an alternative source in the event of disruption.

-This tactic only works if you have sub-tier visibility throughout your entire supply network.
+This tactic works best if you have strategic sub-tier visibility throughout your supply network.
 If you know that your supplier’s supplier has a high risk of disruption due to pending labor strikes, you can work with that supplier to stock inventory before disruption hits.
 This approach can quickly become a competitive advantage if – as is the case in some emerging market locations – few alternative sources are available.

 Supply network mapping plays such a critical role in supply chain risk that some risk management models focus on that more than the ability to quantify the probability or magnitude of specific risk events.